-In all cases, to protect the individuals and those involved in the concern, initial inquiries will be made to decide whether an investigation is appropriate and if so, what form it should take.
+In all cases to protect the individuals and those involved in the concern, initial inquiries will be made to decide whether an investigation is appropriate and if so, what form it should take.

-Within ten school days for a school-based concern, and ten working days for concerns related to central staff (where it is possible in relation to being able to gather access during school holidays) of a concern being raised, the employee will be contacted at their private address.
+Within ten working days of a concern being raised, the employee will be contacted at their private address.
 The communication will acknowledge receipt of the concern, indicate how it is proposed to deal with the matter, outlining any initial enquiries that have been and if further enquiries are to be made.
-If appropriate, the employee will be invited to a meeting which will take place as soon as is practically possible and away from their place of work.
+If appropriate, the employee will be invited to a meeting which will take place as soon as is practically possible.

-During this meeting, the person responding to the concern raised will request the individual puts their concerns in writing, if they have not already done so.
-The person responding to the concern will write a summary of the concern if the individual is unable to put it in writing.
+During this meeting, the headteacher/chair of governors/CEO will request the individual puts their concerns in writing, if they have not already done so.
+The headteacher/chair of governors/CEO will write a summary of the concern if the individual is unable to put it in writing.